Working with Remote Files

 - Random reads may be less efficient than local disk access

-It is strongly recommended to use cloud-optimized formats (COPC) with proper spatial or depth queries.
-This format is designed for efficient partial access over the network.
+It is strongly recommended to use cloud-optimized formats (COPC or EPT) with proper spatial or depth queries.
+These formats are designed for efficient partial access over the network.

 Protocols supported